Friday, November 29, 2024

 For a 21st-century version, use fresh green beans that are on sale for a dollar per pound from now until Christmas.

-I look forward to a French Fried Onions & Green Bean Casserole every December.
-I first had it at my in-law's Christmas table; and now my mother-in-law, Annette, is generous enough to share her recipe (from a brittle, yellowing magazine clip).
+I look forward to a French Fried Onions & Green Bean Casserole every November and December.
+I first had it at my in-law's Christmas table, and, now my mother-in-law, Annette, is generous enough to share her recipe (from a brittle, yellowing magazine clip).
 I hand it over to you, my special holiday visitors, for safekeeping.
 Enjoy.

 Click on the following links for more holiday-feasting recipes, including: Stuffing Cupcakes with Cranberry Frosting and GravyRoasted Brussels SproutsHomemade Eggnog VideoGreen Beans with AlmondsBacon Wrapped Dates with Cream CheeseMom's Pumpkin Pie, Mom's Mini-Pecan Pies, Cranberry Orange and Coconut CookiesRoasted Pumpkin with PastaWhiskey Yams with Brown Sugar Pumpkin SeedsRoasted Potatoes with CarrotsHoney Orange Glazed Carrots, and my Sage Roasted Turkey recipe.